 Air Monitoring and Emission Control Procedures.

-Lighting Resources will ensure compliance by adherence to its materials handling and processing procedures, inspections and monitoring programs, and an aggressive waste acceptance and analysis procedures.
+Lighting Resources ensures compliance by adherence to its materials handling and processing procedures, inspections and monitoring programs, and an aggressive waste acceptance and analysis procedures.

 6.1 Operating Practices and Procedures

-Quality assurance practices will commence at the time of materials receipt.
-Drivers will conduct inspection of materials offered for transport at customer facilities prior to acceptance.
-Unauthorized waste materials will be refused.
-Containers will be inspected for safety and compliance with applicable regulations.
-Lighting Resources’ drivers will be provided bills of lading or uniform hazardous waste manifests as appropriate.
+Quality assurance practices commence at the time of materials receipt.
+Drivers conduct inspection of materials offered for transport at customer facilities prior to acceptance.
+Unauthorized waste materials are be refused.
+Containers are inspected for safety and compliance with applicable regulations.
+Lighting Resources’ drivers are provided bills of lading or uniform hazardous waste manifests as appropriate.
 Additionally, material labels compliant with Title 40 CFR § 273 and Title 49 CFR § 172 are provided to the drivers and generators.

-Materials delivered to the Facility by common carrier or directly by the generator will be inspected for acceptance at the receiving dock by trained Lighting Resources personnel.
-Materials that are not authorized or are non-compliant due to improper containment, labeling, or other reason, will be refused and the generator is immediately notified.
+Materials delivered to the Facility by common carrier or directly by the generator are inspected for acceptance at the receiving dock by trained Lighting Resources personnel.
+Materials that are not authorized or are non-compliant due to improper containment, labeling, or other reason, are refused and the generator is immediately notified.
 A detailed waste acceptance program and load checking program are described in detail in Section 3.

-Deliveries to the Facility are scheduled in advance whenso that necessary tracking and inventory forms are available upon arrival.
-Material transport and receipt documents will be reviewed and signed by the Operations Manager or ShippingWarehouse Supervisor for accurate preparation and completion.
+Deliveries to the Facility are scheduled in advance when possible so that necessary tracking and inventory forms are available upon arrival.
+Material transport and receipt documents are reviewed and signed by the Operations Manager, Warehouse Supervisor, or Office Administrator for accurate preparation and completion.
 Information for materials received is entered into the Lighting Resources waste tracking database.
-Paper copies of documents, bills of lading, uniform hazardous waste manifests, inventory count sheets, etc., will be maintained on site for a minimum of three (3) years.
+Paper copies of documents, bills of lading, uniform hazardous waste manifests, inventory count sheets, etc., are maintained on site for a minimum of three (3) years.

 Daily Operations Procedural Review

-The Operations Manager will prepare a daily activities report that summarizes all materials received, inventoried and staged for processing, materials processed, and materials shipped off-site.
-Additionally, the Facility Manager will prepare a daily inspection report and PULSE report (See Appendix D).
+The Office Administrator will update the material tracking forms daily.
+Additionally, the Facility Manager or designee will prepare a daily inspection report.
+(See Appendix D).
 Reports are maintained on site for a minimum of three (3) years.

 Training

-In-depth personnel training will be provided to employees and will cover Facility operations and procedures, applicable job tasks, and regular health and safety training.
+In-depth personnel training is provided to employees and covers Facility operations and procedures, applicable job tasks, and regular health and safety training.
 Personnel training is discussed further in Section 3.4 and Section 5.6 of this Report.

 Equipment Performance

-Equipment performance will be monitored on a daily basis.
+Equipment performance is monitored on a daily basis.
 Visual and audible keys are the primary indicators that the machinery is functioning as designed.
 Visual inspection of the discharge of glass readily identifies malfunctions; reduction in glass clarity or excessive lamp metals mixed in the glass discharge provides immediate indication that the Balcan MP8000 may not be functioning correctly.

 The Balcan MP8000 has a number of catchment drawers designed to capture materials that are not properly processed or passed through the system.
 These catchment drawers are removed from the machine and emptied as needed and reviewed as part of the end-of-shift equipment inspection.